Wintermute0110/torrentverify/README.md

 $ ./torrentverify.py -t my_file.torrent -d /download_dir/ --checkUnneeded
 ```

-If unneeded files are found you may deleted them.
+If unneeded files are found you may wish to delete them.

 ```
 $ ./torrentverify.py -t my_file.torrent -d /download_dir/ --checkUnneeded --deleteUnneeded
 ```

-For every unneeded file found you will be presented with a promt.

 Finally, you can do a comprehensive (and slow) check of your torrent files.